matteoforlini/D-RMGPT/README.md

 # How to use

-The framework has been developed using Python 3.11.5, install all the necessary libraries listed in the requirements.txt file.
+The framework has been developed using Python 3.11.5 for assembly aircraft task and Python 3.6.13 for food preparation task, install all the necessary libraries listed in the requirements.txt file.

+Please download the checkpoints weights for action recognition model from this <a href="https://univpm-my.sharepoint.com/:f:/g/personal/s1106639_pm_univpm_it/El23aUZQa-pAgAE4t2PsBwABcROXQ5x0IrVo6VJKxBIFSA?e=Lwtzok">link</a>

 ```
 pip install -r requirements.txt